 Aerial shot of Grasmere

 I caught up with a gaggle of hikers and exchanged pleasantries.
 Surprisingly, there were many Americans and Australians doing the hike.
-It seems the coast to coast is a lot more famous than the Offa’s Dyke hike.
+It seemed the coast to coast is a lot more famous than the Offa’s Dyke hike.
 Why?
 No idea.
 I can safety say having now completed both that they are superb hikes of pretty much the same length and difficulty.
-I was, however, better equipped for the coast to coast and carrying about 10 kilograms less kit and that made a difference.
+I was, however, better equipped for the coast to coast and carrying about 10 kilograms less kit and that made a huge difference.

 The majority of hikers I encountered were middle aged, completing just a few sections at a time, or were hopping from Bed & Breakfast to another, with a transport company carrying all their possessions.
 Like the Offa’s Dyke, some were even transported to the start of the section each day.
 Most were taking it very seriously indeed and had planned ahead for many months.